nxcxlxs/bibliometrics/Python/README.md

 **An API key is a unique identifier provided by Elsevier to access their API services.**
 **You must have an active Scopus account and request a key to use this script.**

-**Visit [Elsevier Developer Portal](https://dev.elsevier.com/sc_apis.html) for more information.**
+**Visit [Elsevier Develop Portal](https://dev.elsevier.com/sc_apis.html) for more information.**

 #

 *The code fetches scientific publication details based on user-defined search parameters, processes the data, and outputs the results to a spreadsheet and a bar chart.
-This project is based in a R script written to help bibliometrics studies from [Sengis](https://www.instagram.com/sengis.ufsc/) (Federal University of Santa Catarina Laboratory of Sensing, Inovation and Geoprocessing) and is available in [my personal GitHub](https://github.com/nxcxlxs/bibliometrics/tree/main/R)*
+This project is based in a R script written to help bibliometrics studies from Sengis (Federal University of Santa Catarina Laboratory of Sensing, Inovation and Geoprocessing) and is available in [my personal GitHub](https://github.com/nxcxlxs/bibliometrics/tree/main/R)*

 **Information about data structure, query construction method, API description, root-endpoint and response formats where acquired in the Elsevier's Scopus guides and documentations:**